FordMontego/MySpreadsheets/README.md

 Run Tracker.xlsm	Enter number of each lap and duration of each period of running and walking.
 			Shows distance, total duration and speed along with a small analysis.

+ToDo.xls		ToDo list.
+Sequence controlled by a combination of the urgency, priority and
+			the time between now() and due date